 Think about the toothbrush bristles.

 - Bio-based plastics reduce reliance on fossil fuels for plastic.

-- At present there is not a good compostable option for toothbrush bristles – see our guide on recycling toothbrush bristles.
+- At present there is not a good compostable option for toothbrush bristles.

 Pick a brush that has a longer lifespan.

-- E.g. a reusable handle – a toothbrush with replaceable heads is the best option for minimizing plastic waste
+- E.g. a reusable handle – a toothbrush with replaceable heads is the best option for minimising plastic waste